Dyalog/aplx/README.md

 ##Overview
 At the moment, the following resources are available or under development:

+**Updates to Dyalog v15.0:** Builds of Version 15.0 create on or after August 2nd 2016 containing the following APLX-related improvements:

+* Fix to a RIDE-related bug cause slow execution of code under RIDE.
+* ⎕NREAD now accepts ¯1 for the number of elements to read, meaning read to end of file
+* ⎕NREPLACE accepts ¯1 as a position, meaning "the current position"

 **List of Differences:** A document containing a list of differences between APLX and Dyalog APL, and a discussion of strategies for dealing with them.

 **```]in``` user command:** This user command is available with all standard installations of Dyalog APL v15.0 or later, can import files in APL Transfer format (.ATF) that are created by the ```)out``` system command which is found in many APL systems, including APLX.
 For increasing amounts of online help, type ```]?in```,  ```]??in``` (and so on) in a Dyalog session.

 **Source Code Translation Tool:** The APLX workspaces ```xfrpx.aws``` and ```xfrpcV5.aws``` (for APLX v5) are APLX versions of Dan Baronets xfrpc tool, which creates “enhanced” transfer files.
 The ```]in``` user command recognises these files and will perform translation of APLX statements into Dyalog equivalents, including references to the emulation functions described below:

 **Emulations of APLX Features:** The file APLX.dyalog defines a Dyalog namespace containing emulations for APLX primitives and system functions that are different or do not exist at all in Dyalog APL.
+At the time of going to press, the following functions are defined:

+      ∆AF   ∆AI  ∆AV  ∆B    ∆BOX   ∆C    ∆CALL  ∆DBR  ∆DISPLAY
+      ∆DR   ∆EA  ∆EM  ∆EQ_  ∆ERM   ∆ERX  ∆EXPORT
+      ∆FDROP    ∆FHOLD      ∆FI    ∆FREAD  ∆FWRITE    ∆GETCLASS  ∆HOST ∆I    ∆IMPORT   ∆L    ∆LIB   ∆LSHOE  ∆M   ∆MOUNT  ∆N
+      ∆NAPPEND  ∆NERASE  ∆NERROR   ∆NREAD  ∆NREPLACE  ∆NWRITE
+      ∆OV   ∆R  ∆RSHOE  ∆SS ∆TIME  ∆UP   ∆VI    ∆W    ∆a

 **Test Cases:** The file TestAPLX.dyalog contains a collection of tests which put the emulation through its paces.
 If you have problems with any emulated features, a **VERY GOOD THING TO DO** is to contribute a failing test which someone will hopefully fix!